-TerraCert provides knowledge to support public and private actors in the transition toward more sustainable beef cattle and agricultural production through enhanced landscape governance in the “Green Municipality” of Paragominas, State of Pará, in the Brazilian Amazon.
-The project helps to integrate more adapted and eco-efficient production options within the cattle and agricultural sectors to improve land management; supports the development of transparent monitoring frameworks to assess and verify progress towards territorial sustainability in the municipal jurisdiction; and fosters institutional arrangements between public and private actors that embrace territorial or jurisdictional approaches.
-Ultimately, building upon successful efforts to reduce deforestation and greenhouse gas emissions in Eastern Amazon, this project works with partners to develop technical and institutional options to facilitate the uptake of production and management practices that stimulate the improvement of territorial performance.
-In doing so, it seeks to increase the attractiveness of the territory to private investments and guide public investments that contribute to the achievement of concerted goals.
+TerraCert provided knowledge to support public and private actors in the transition toward more sustainable beef cattle and agricultural production through enhanced landscape governance in Paragominas, State of Pará, in the Brazilian Amazon.
+TerraCert aimed to integrate more adapted and eco-efficient production options within the cattle and agricultural sectors to improve land management; support the development of transparent monitoring frameworks to assess and verify progress towards territorial sustainability in the municipal jurisdiction; and foster institutional arrangements between public and private actors that embrace territorial or jurisdictional approaches.
+Ultimately, building upon successful efforts to reduce deforestation and greenhouse gas emissions in Eastern Amazon, this project worked with partners to develop technical and institutional options to facilitate the uptake of production and management practices that stimulate the improvement of territorial performance.
+In doing so, it sought to increase the attractiveness of the territory to private investments and guide public investments that contribute to the achievement of concerted goals.

-During the life of the project (2015-2018), the technological options, monitoring frameworks and tools, and public and private institutional arrangements will inform ongoing efforts and trigger new initiatives for enhancing landscape management in five additional municipalities in southern Pará.
-The project also facilitates knowledge exchange between local stakeholders and public agencies at state and federal levels, as well as business platforms and initiatives supporting sustainability in the Brazilian Amazon.
-Our vision is that territorial or jurisdictional approaches will be a key part of governance frameworks, monitoring and certification systems, and investment models in the Amazon.
-The project:
+During the life of the project (2015-2017), the technological options, monitoring frameworks and tools, and public and private institutional arrangements informed ongoing efforts and aimed to trigger new initiatives for enhancing landscape management in five additional municipalities in southern Pará.
+The project also facilitated knowledge exchange between local stakeholders and public agencies at state and federal levels, as well as business platforms and initiatives supporting sustainability in the Brazilian Amazon.

 1) Assesses the strengths and limits of the "Green Municipality" model to reduce deforestation and support low-carbon cattle ranching in the context of broader public-private arrangements to more sustainable agriculture, and engages in dialogues for enhancing institutional arrangements.